Mikieb1982/the-turnstile/README.md

 npm run dev
 ```

 The server prints a local URL you can open in your browser.
-Hot module replacement is enabled for rapid iteration on tile copy and layout tweaks.
+Hot module replacement is enabled for rapid iteration on copy and layout tweaks.

 > ✅ No Firebase account is required to run the MVP.
 The app works entirely offline using the seeded fixtures and localStorage.